-In an economy where customers care about value and experience more than ever, brands need to learn how to pivot to solution-based selling when marketing their products and services.
+In an economy where customers care about value and experience more than ever, brands need to learn how to sell solutions when marketing their products and services with a solution-based selling approach.

 Traditionally, brands have used a product-based approach in their marketing techniques, by showing how their products stand out from others or how their products are less expensive.
 But now more than ever, consumers care more about investing in high-value products that offer a specific experience.
 The problem with product-based selling is that it often relies on the assumption that customers already know the benefits.